 Collaborative programs are administered under the auspices of the School of Graduate Studies.
 Applicants apply after they have been accepted by one of the participating graduate units in the Collaborative Program.

-7. Do I receive an extra credit for the specialization?
+8. Do I receive an extra credit for the program?

 Students in the collaborative specialization will receive recognition of their specialization on their transcript, providing a helpful credential for their future careers.